-CTA 1 nebula and NGC 40
+CTA 1 Nebula and NGC 40

 Click on the image for high res version.
 MOUSE OVER for starless.
 Look below for details on NGC 40.

-Hires links: Stars+Nebulae , Nebulae only , H-alpha starless , OIII starless.
+High-res links: Stars+Nebulae , Nebulae only , H-alpha starless , OIII starless.

 Technical Data